rk-lindsey/chimes_lsq/README.txt

 Force matching codes by Lucas Koziol and Larry Fried

+The supplied Makefiles will automatically compile the force fitting program and run example calculations.
+From the top-level directory, simply type "make all".
+Typing "make clean" will remove object files, "make realclean" will restore the directory to only the original source files.

 Part A: Determining spline parameters.

 1.)
 Compile splines_ls using make (modify Makefile in this directory).